rikkertkoppes/balls/readme.md

 ## Goal

 We write internal tickets on balls, so that we can pass them around, order them and talk about them in a visual and tangible way.
-I wanted to create a system that would allow us to "scan" a ball using a webcam and open the associated ticket in out bug tracking system.
+I wanted to create a system that would allow us to "scan" a ball using a webcam and open the associated ticket in our bug tracking system.

 ## Method